-We are proud to have seven Freightliner tractors dedicated to honoring military veterans in the Schneider fleet.Watch the video
+We are proud to have nine Freightliner tractors in the Schneider fleet dedicated to honoring military veterans.Watch the video

-Chuck Ceccacci is the 2013 Ride of Pride Driver.
-He has worked at Schneider since 1997 and served in the U.S. Marines for nine years.Watch the video
+Jay Hull is the 2015 Ride of Pride Driver.
+He has been driving for Schneider for the past three years and served in the U.S. Army for 24 years.Watch the video

 “Schneider has shown great commitment to the U.S. military since its very beginning.
 Through the years, Schneider has developed a number of programs for military personnel and has been recognized as a national leader in supporting the military.
 Freightliner is proud to share this special vehicle with a carrier that feels as strongly about those who serve as we do.”